PnS2018/pns2018.github.com/session_05.md

 this process is _rotation invariant_.
-However, when you scale the image via interpolation or simply taking a picture in a closer distance, this result of the method may change dramatically because the corner in the original image may becomes flat in the new image.
+However, when you scale the image via interpolation or simply taking a picture in a closer distance, this result of the method may change dramatically because the corner in the original image may become flat in the new image.

-A solution to find _scale invariant_ features in a image is SIFT (scale-invariant feature transform).
+A solution to find _scale invariant_ features in an image is SIFT (scale-invariant feature transform).
 This algorithm is proposed by D. Lowe in a seminal paper _Distinctive Image Features from Scale-Invariant Keypoints_.
 We encourage that everyone should read this paper so that you can